-We’ve tried to solve this problem in Finale Inventory, and we’ve succeeded for a large class of companies.
-We’ll explain what we’ve done, and hopefully you’ll either find our solution applicable or at least end up with a better understanding of the issues.
+We’ve tried to solve these problems in Finale Inventory, and we’ve succeeded for a large class of companies.
+We’ll explain what we’ve done below, and hopefully, you’ll either find our solution applicable or at least end up with a better understanding of the issues.

 How Finale Inventory Can Help